 • Successfully briefed numerous appeals and argued before the Ninth Circuit Court of Appeals

-Mr. Ohta served as a judicial law clerk for Judge Thomas J. Whelan of the US District Court for the Southern District of California.
+Jason served as a judicial law clerk for the Honorable Thomas J. Whelan of the US District Court for the Southern District of California.

 Government Investigations

-• A regional healthcare system against criminal federal Anti-Kickback Statute violations.
-No charges filed.
+• A large healthcare system against criminal federal AKS violations.
+No charges filed

-• A community hospital against federal Anti-Kickback Statute and Stark Law violations resulting in a declination to intervene.
+• A community hospital against federal AKS and Stark Law violations resulting in a declination to intervene

-• A regional healthcare system against violations of the federal Anti-Kickback Statute involving its sleep center division resulting in a declination to intervene.
+• A large healthcare system against violations of the federal Anti-Kickback Statute involving its sleep center division resulting in a declination to intervene

 Internal Investigations

-• A regional healthcare system in connection with an internal investigation regarding compliance of its Ambulatory Surgery Centers.
+• A large healthcare system in connection with an internal investigation regarding compliance of its Ambulatory Surgery Centers

-• A regional healthcare system in connection with an internal investigation regarding compliance with its Medical Directorship agreements.
+• A large healthcare system in connection with an internal investigation regarding compliance with its medical directorship agreements

 Other Significant Matters

-• An individual against federal criminal conspiracy and wire fraud charges involving the Security and Exchange Commission and Public Company Accounting Oversight Board.
+• An individual against federal criminal conspiracy and wire fraud charges involving the Securit ies and Exchange Commission ("SEC") and Public Company Accounting Oversight Board ("PCAOB").
+After a four-week trial in the Southern District of New York, the jury acquitted our client of conspiracy to defraud the SEC.
+On appeal, the government dismissed all remaining charges against our client

 • Public utility company against federal criminal violations of the Clean Air Act and false statements.
-After extensive litigation and a six-week trial, the government dismissed all charges against the company.
+After extensive litigation and a six-week trial in the Southern District of California, the government dismissed all charges against the company

 Diligence